-Charlie's Tramp character finds himself at a circus where he is promptly gets chased around by the police who think he is a pickpocket.
-Running into the bigtop, he is an accidental sensation with his hilarious efforts to elude the police.
-The ringmaster/owner immediately hires him, but discovers the Tramp cannot be funny on purpose, so he takes advantage of the situation by making the Tramp a janitor who just happens to always be in the Bigtop at showtime.
-Unaware of this exploitation, the Tramp falls for the owner's lovely acrobatic daughter, who is abused by her father.
-His chances seem good, until a dashing rival comes in and Charlies feels he has to compete with him.
+The Tramp finds himself at a circus where he is promptly chased around by the police who think he is a pickpocket.
+Running into the Bigtop, he is an accidental sensation with his hilarious efforts to elude the police.
+The circus owner immediately hires him, but discovers that the Tramp cannot be funny on purpose, so he takes advantage of the situation by making the Tramp a janitor who just happens to always be in the Bigtop at showtime.
+Unaware of this exploitation, the Tramp falls for the owner's lovely acrobatic stepdaughter, who is abused by her father.
+His chances seem good, until a dashing rival comes in and Charlie feels he has to compete with him.
 Written by

 Kenneth Chisholm <email@example.com>

 I enjoyed this a lot more the second time when I could see it on a very clear DVD print.
 I don't know why that would make a difference with the story, but it did as I found it very good for the entire distance, although that's just a scant 69 minutes.

 In the story, Charlie Chaplin does his normally-great physical slapstick so well that he accidentally becomes a hit at the circus, which is run by a nasty man (Allan Garcia) who regularly beats his sweet step-daughter, played by a very pretty Merna Kennedy.
 Charlie, of course, gets smitten by her and comes to her rescue.

 This movie has a different kind of ending that what you'd normally see for a comedy but it's inspiring as Chaplin performs a noble deed.
 (However, Kennedy's character is in question as she seems satisfied to marry either of two men.
 Huh?)